 The above problems are studied extensively in the signal processing, computer vision, machine learning, and statistics literature.
 See, for example, the general introduction to sparse dictionary representation methods in \cite{Elad2010Sparse} and \cite{Wright2010Sparse}.
 Sparse representation has proven effective in applications ranging from image restoration \cite{Mairal2008Sparse,Mairal2009Non-local}, to face recognition \cite{Wright2009Robust,Wagner2011Towards}, object recognition \cite{Yu2009Nonlinear}, speech classification \cite{Sainath2010Bayesian}, speech recognition \cite{Sainath2010Sparse}, music genre classification \cite{Chang2010Music}, and topic detection in text documents \cite{Prasad2011Emerging}.
 In these applications, it is common to encounter a large dictionary (e.g.,~in face recognition), data with large data dimension (e.g.,~in topic detection), and in dictionary learning, a large number of dictionary iterations (e.g.,~in image restoration).
 These factors can make solving problem \eqref{eq:iterW} a bottleneck in the computation.

 Several approaches have been suggested for addressing this computational challenge.
 In the context of classification, Zhang et al.\cite{Zhang2011Collaborative} propose abandoning sparsity and using a fast collaborative linear representation scheme based on $\ell_2$ regularized least squares.
 This improves the speed of classification in face recognition applications.
-However, Xu and Ramadge \cite{XuChen2014CRC} point out that in general collaborative representation is not always required, and the (nonlinear) Sparse Representation Classifier (SRC) \cite{Wright2009Robust} achieves superior classification accuracy.
+However, in general the (nonlinear) Sparse Representation Classifier (SRC) \cite{Wright2009Robust} achieves superior classification accuracy.
 Another approach is to seek a sparse representation using a fast greedy method to approximate the solution of \eqref{eq:iterW}.
 There has been a considerable amount of work in this direction, see for example \cite{Elad2010Sparse, Efron2004LARS,Trop2007OMP}.
 However, this approach seems best when seeking very sparse solutions and, in general, the solutions obtained can be challenging to analyze.